microsoft/Windows-Camera/Samples/ExtendedControlAndMetadata/EyeGazeAndBackgroundSegmentation/README.md

 This folder contains sample projects for
 - **EyeGazeAndBackgroundSegmentation**: a C# UWP application to preview camera and to interact with its extended controls
 - **CameraKsPropertyHelper**: a C++/Winrt runtime component to interact with a [VideoDeviceController](https://docs.microsoft.com/en-us/uwp/api/windows.media.devices.videodevicecontroller?view=winrt-20348) to get and set extended camera controls via serialized/deserialized byte buffers.
 While this sample covers EyeGazeCorrection and BackgroundSegmentation, it can be extended to cover other controls using the same methodology.
 This project also contains a helper method to extract and deserialize frame metadata from a byte buffer.
-Similarly while it covers how to extract *```KSCAMERA_METADATA_BACKGROUNDSEGMENTATIONMASK```* metadata, it can be extended to cover other type of metadata using the same methodology.
+Similarly to how it demonstrates how to extract ```KSCAMERA_METADATA_BACKGROUNDSEGMENTATIONMASK``` capture metadata, it can be extended to extract other types of metadata using the same methodology.

 ## Requirements